pmac/pmac.io/content/post/multi-stage-dockerfile-and-python-virtualenv.md

 ENV LANG=C.UTF-8
 ENV PYTHONDONTWRITEBYTECODE=1
 ENV PYTHONUNBUFFERED=1

+# This line ensures that the python and pip executables used
+# in the image will be those from our virtualenv.
 ENV PATH="/venv/bin:$PATH"

 # do all of this in one RUN to limit final image size